Sign in

 Pipe flange classification and pressure rating

-• The lower-rated flange will be less robust, smaller, and lighter
+• The lower-rated flange is generally less robust, smaller, and lighter.

-• The higher-rated flange will be stronger, bigger, and heavier
+• The higher-rated flange is stronger, larger, and heavier.

 Guide to Flanges